+In chapter 1, Paul prays for the readers’ wisdom, understanding, and Christian life (1:9-14).
+He reminds them of how great Christ is, and that they have been reconciled to God through Christ.
+Paul is working hard to teach everyone about Christ.
 At the end of Colossians 1, Paul explains that he struggles to teach believers so they can be complete in Christ (1:28).
 Our goal is in Christ, and is not found in any other message.
 Paul continues this theme in chapter 2 and explains the power behind our salvation and transformation.

 Source of all truth

-Paul moves from general principles to mention his readers: I want you to know how much I am struggling for you and for those at Laodicea, and for all who have not met me personally (2:1).
+Paul moves from general principles to mention his readers: “I want you to know how much I am struggling for you, and for those in Laodicea, and for all who have not seen me face to face” (2:1, NRSV in this chapter).
 Colosse and Laodicea were 11 miles apart, and Paul wanted this letter to be read in Laodicea, too (4:16).
 As Paul’s missionary co-workers spread the gospel in this area, Paul wanted to help the new Christians be well grounded in their beliefs so they would not fall for some counterfeit message.

 Paul uses the terminology of “mystery” but reverses it, because the “mystery” of Christ had been fully revealed.
 Paul gives the complete message — there is no second or third level.
 When we are united with Christ, we are united with the highest possible level.
 We are already in the palace and do not need to buy a ticket to a train station that is only halfway there.

-In Christ are hidden all the treasures of wisdom and knowledge (2:3).
+In Christ “are hidden all the treasures of wisdom and knowledge” (2:3).
 Other religions might have part of the truth, but Christ has it all.
 We don’t need speculations about intermediate levels of spiritual power — what we need is a better understanding of Christ.
 Paul wants to focus his readers on Christ.

-I tell you this so that no one may deceive you by fine-sounding arguments (2:4).
-The religious competition might sound sophisticated or well-educated, but Paul wants his readers to remain faithful to Christ — and he is confident that they will: For though I am absent from you in body, I am present with you in spirit and delight to see how orderly you are and how firm your faith in Christ is (2:5).
+“I am saying this so that no one may deceive you with plausible arguments” (2:4).
+The religious competition might sound sophisticated or well-educated, but Paul wants his readers to remain faithful to Christ — and he is confident that they will: “For though I am absent in body, yet I am with you in spirit, and I rejoice to see your morale and the firmness of your faith in Christ” (2:5).
 The people are doing quite well, but Paul wants to help them resist not only bizarre teachings, but also those that subtly deviate from the simplicity that is in Christ.

 Fullness in Christ